Deep composition of tensor-trains using squared inverse Rosenblatt transports: Deep inverse Rosenblatt transport

 where $\omega(\bu)$ is the weighting function associated with the reference domain $\mathcal{U}$ and $a \propto b$ denotes that $a$ is proportional to $b$.
-Since $z_k$, the normalising constant of $f_{\bX^{k+1}}$, is unknown, here we only need to decompose an unnormalised version of $q_{k+1}(\bu)$ into a FTT.
-The normalising constant is computed automatically during the marginalisation process of SIRT (cf. Proposition \ref{prop:sirt_recur}).
+Since $z_k$, the normalising constant of $f_{\bX^{k+1}}$, is unknown, here we only need to factorise an unnormalised version of $q_{k+1}(\bu)$ into a TT.
+The normalising constant is computed automatically during the marginalisation process of SIRT (see Proposition \ref{prop:sirt_recur}).